toxydose/pnwgen/README.md

 # Phonenumber Wordlist Generator v.0.1

-A wery flexible phonenumber wordlist generator based on python Obviously, more than 30% users have their mobile phone numbers setted as passwords.
+A wery flexible phonenumber wordlist generator based on Python.
+Obviously, more than 30% users have their mobile phone numbers setted as passwords.
 Sometimes you need to get a phone-numbers based wordlist for choosen region, but you have very slow internet connection.